-- 7.2.9 The Council is concerned that there are areas in the borough where there are concentrations of similar uses, which have a negative effect on amenity and/or the vitality and function of a centre.
+7.2.9 The Council is concerned that there are areas in the borough where there are concentrations of similar uses, which have a negative effect on amenity and/or the vitality and function of a centre.
 This policy seeks to resist further concentrations and to prevent an intensification in areas identified as having an existing concentration (see the table on 'Use Class to be restricted' as set out in the policy above).
+This policy applies to significant extensions of floorspace as well as changes of use.
+Whether an extension is considered significant will depend upon the total amount proposed and the proportionate increase in floorspace compared to the size of the existing unit.
 This policy can apply to designated shopping frontages and also to areas outside of them.
 When assessing proposals, an appropriate area will be used, which reflects the size and scale of the proposed development.
 For larger centres this may be part of the centre only.
-The Council's Licensing policy may also be taken into account, in particular the Cumulative Impact Policy. - 7.2.10 In addition to the areas to subject to restrictions listed in the table on 'Use Class to be restricted' as set out in the policy above, the Council will not permit development of new fast food takeaways (A5 uses) located within 400 metres of the boundaries of a primary or secondary school.
+The Council's Licensing policy may also be taken into account, in particular the Cumulative Impact Policy.

+7.2.10 In addition to the areas to subject to restrictions listed in the table on 'Use Class to be restricted' as set out in the policy above, the Council will not permit development of new fast food takeaways (A5 uses) located within 400 metres of the boundaries of a primary or secondary school.
 This is in order to restrict the availability of unhealthy foods to school-age children.
 Please refer to the map within policy LP 30 in 8.3 'Health and Wellbeing' for the extent of this restriction.